 How much time must I commit as a Vet Tech?

-Our Wellness Clinic is open Wednesday, Thursday, and every other Friday from 9:00am to 4:00pm with an hour break for lunch at 12:30pm.
+Our Wellness Clinic is open Wednesdays and Thursdays from 9:00am to 4:00pm with an hour break for lunch at 12:30pm.
 Vet Techs will be provided with on-the-job training for how our clinic operates, though prior familiarity with veterinary clinics is a must.
 While training, volunteers should plan on being present for the whole day.
 Once training is completed, volunteers may work morning or afternoon shifts as they are available.
 Volunteers are expected to arrive 15 minutes early for staff meetings and stay until the last client is served.